dotnet/dotnet-console-games/Projects/Mancala/README.md

 Special Rules:
 - While distributing seeds, if the last seed goes into the player's store the player gets to move again before the other.
-- While distrubuting seeds, if the last seed goes into an empty pit on the side of the player who is currently moving, all of the seeds in that pit and the mirror pit on the opponent's side will be added to the moving player's pit.
+- While distrubuting seeds, if the last seed goes into an empty pit on the side of the player who is currently moving and the mirror pit on the opponent's side is not empty, all of the seeds in that pit and the mirror pit on the opponent's side will be added to the moving player's pit.

 ```